Visit México City

 Is it safe to travel through Mexico City?

+Your safety is important to us on all of our Mexico group tours.
 Although other areas of Mexico are under U.S. travel advisories and warnings, Mexico City is not under any travel restrictions.
 Like all other major cities, certain areas should be avoided and necessary precautions taken to ensure your security.
 Visitors are highly encouraged to remain aware of their surroundings to avoid potentially dangerous situations.

 Are credit cards/debit cards accepted?